- Full Time

 - Staying on top of industry news and trends

-- Twenty days holiday plus the days between Christmas Eve lunchtime and the first working day back after Jan 1 as a holiday.
-(This equates to approximately 24 days)
+- Twenty days holiday (this doesn’t include the days between Christmas Eve lunchtime and the first working day back after Jan 1, when the office is closed – meaning the total holiday allowance is approximately 24 days)

-- Flexibility on working hours.
-Official hours are 9 am-6 pm, but we really trust our workers, so these don’t have to be set times
+- Flexibility on working hours; our official hours are 9 am-6 pm, but we really trust our workers, so these don’t have to be set times every day

 - Childcare voucher scheme after completion of the probationary period